CryptoDogg/blog-articles/bridge-blog-article-english.md

 An example of the Bridge application is the community governance.
 Such a Dapp is already developed actually.
 [Snapshot](snapshot.org) is a Dapp where users can vote by using ERC20 tokens as their voting right.
-Like Snapshot we can use the Bridge tokens, that is, OSS creators can give each staker voting right which is proportional to one's Bridge token balance.
+Like Snapshot we can use the Bridge tokens.
+That is, OSS creators can give each staker voting right share which is proportional to one's Bridge token balance.
-In this way the creators can make decisions about their project with respecting their supporter.
+In this way the creators can make decisions about their project with respecting their supporters.

 ## Conclusion
 sTokens can give opportunities where OSS creators offer benefits to stakers,